-Items 81300 to 81360 do not apply for services that are provided by any Commonwealth or state or territory government funded services or provided to an admitted patient of a hospital.
-However, where an exemption under subsection 19(2) of the Health Insurance Act 1973 has been granted to an Aboriginal Community Controlled Health Service or state/territory government health clinic, items 81300 to 81360 can be claimed for services provided by eligible allied health professionals salaried by, or contracted to, the service or health clinic.
-All requirements of the relevant item must be met, including registration of the allied health professional with the Department of Human Services.
+These items do not apply for services that are provided by any Commonwealth or state or territory government funded services or provided to an admitted patient of a hospital.
+However, where an exemption under subsection 19(2) of the Health Insurance Act 1973 has been granted to an Aboriginal Community Controlled Health Service or state/territory government health clinic, items 81300, 81305, 81310, 81315, 81320, 81325, 81330, 81335, 81340, 81345, 81350, 81355, 81360, 93048 and 93061 can be claimed for services provided by eligible allied health professionals salaried by, or contracted to, the service or health clinic.
+All requirements of the relevant item must be met, including registration of the allied health professional with Services Australia.
 Medicare services provided under a subsection 19(2) exemption must be bulk billed (i.e. the Medicare rebate is accepted as full payment for services).

-Medicare benefits are available for up to five follow-up allied health services per eligible patient, per calendar year.
-The five allied health services can be made up of one type of service (e.g. five physiotherapy services) or a combination of different types of services (e.g. one dietetic, two podiatry and two physiotherapy services).
+Medicare benefits are available for up to 5 follow-up allied health services per eligible patient, per calendar year.
+The 5 allied health services can be made up of one type of service (e.g. 5 physiotherapy services) or a combination of different types of services (e.g. one dietetic, 2 podiatry and 2 physiotherapy services).

-The annual limit of five allied health services per patient under items 81300 to 81360 is in addition to the individual allied health services for patients with a chronic or terminal medical condition and complex care needs (items 10950 to 10970).
+The annual limit of 5 allied health services per patient under these items is in addition to the individual allied health services for patients with a chronic or terminal medical condition and complex care needs.

-Checking patient eligibility for items 81300 to 81360
+Checking patient eligibility

-If there is any doubt about a patient's eligibility, the Department of Human Services will be able to confirm the number of allied health services already claimed by the patient during the calendar year.
-Allied health professionals can call the Department of Human Services on 132 150 and patients can call the Department of Human Services on 132 011 or alternatively the Indigenous Access Line for the Department of Human Services on 1800 556 955.
+If there is any doubt about a patient's eligibility, Services Australia will be able to confirm the number of allied health services already claimed by the patient during the calendar year.
+Allied health professionals can call Services Australia on 132 150 and patients can call Services Australia on 132 011 or alternatively, the Indigenous Access Line for Services Australia on 1800 556 955.